 WordPress is vulnerable to certain SQL injections since it’s so widely used (now powring 40% of all websites!) and has been around for awhile (since 2003).
+In our 2021 WordPress vulnerability report, 9.3% of vulnerabilities were SQL injections.
 WordPress is based on PHP, a server-side programming language that is designed to integrate easily with MySQL.

 WordPress uses SQL databases to store pretty much everything, from comments to posts to accounts to ecommerce information.
 The vast majority of WordPress SQL injection attempts are on forms that submit data to a PHP script containing the SQL query that the attacker wishes to exploit.

 This is not a design flaw, but rather a side effect of the way WordPress was designed.
 Remember, pretty much everything that started before and up to the “dot com era” wasn’t designed with security in mind.
 As a matter of fact, the now-discontinued Phrack web magazine was the first public source to discuss SQLi in its December 1998 issue.

 Though the initial SQLi exploits almost never work on a modern CMS like WordPress, attackers have gotten crafty over the years.
 We’ll take a look at a simple example of what SQLi could look like on a completely unprotected website.
 Then, we’ll show you how to look at existing exploits for various versions of WordPress.

 Before we continue, there is one more important note we want to make quite clear to help you stay on track with your joint WordPress and cybersecurity journey!

 Keeping your version of WordPress updated is one of the best defenses against SQLi exploits.
 Even if it means temporarily breaking a few plugins, it’s worth it for your site security.